Your Gardening Guide to Grow and Care for Foxgloves

 growing foxgloves along the white picket fence garden

-Foxglove is generally a resilient garden plant but can be susceptible to certain diseases and pests.
-Powdery mildew, leaf spot, and aphid infestations are some of the common issues to watch out for.
+Foxglove is generally a resilient garden plant but susceptible to certain diseases and pests.
+Powdery mildew, leaf spot, and aphid infestations are common issues to watch out for.

-To prevent these problems, provide adequate air circulation by spacing plants properly and avoid overhead watering the flower stalks and foliage, as wet leaves can promote disease development.
+To prevent these problems, adequate air circulation should be provided by spacing plants properly and avoiding overhead water of the flower stalks and foliage, as wet leaves can promote disease development.

 foxglove plants